History of San Francisco: 1930s – World War II

 1934 saw San Francisco become the center of the West Coast waterfront strike.
 The strike lasted eighty-three days and saw the deaths of two workers, but the result led to the unionization of all of the West Coast ports of the United States.

 The San Francisco–Oakland Bay Bridge was opened in 1936 and the Golden Gate Bridge in 1937.
 The 1939 Golden Gate International Exposition was held on Treasure Island.
 It was in this period that the island of Alcatraz, a former military stockade, began its service as a federal maximum security prison, housing notorious inmates such as Al Capone, and Robert Franklin Stroud, The Birdman of Alcatraz.

 During World War II, San Francisco was the major mainland supply point and port of embarkation for the war in the Pacific.
 It also saw the largest and oldest enclave of Japanese outside of Japan, Japantown, completely remove all of its ethnic Japanese residents as a result of Executive Order 9066 that forced all Japanese of birth or descent in the United States to be interned.
-By 1943 many large sections of the neighborhood remained vacant due to the forced internment.
+The city-owned Sharp Park in Pacifica opened as an internment camp in 1942.
+By 1943 many large sections of Japantown remained vacant due to the forced internment.

 The void was quickly filled by thousands of African Americans who had left the South to find wartime industrial jobs in California as part of the Great Migration.
 Many African Americans also settled in the Fillmore District and most notably near the Bayview-Hunters Point shipyards, working in the dry-docks there.
 The same docks at Hunters Point would be used for loading the key fissile components of the first atomic bomb onto the USS Indianapolis in July 1945 for transfer to Tinian.

 The War Memorial Opera House which opened in 1932, was the site of some significant post World War II history.
 In 1945, the conference that formed the United Nations was held there, with the UN Charter being signed nearby in the Herbst Theatre on June 26.
 Additionally the Treaty of San Francisco which formally ended war with Japan and established peaceful relations, was drafted and signed here six years later in 1951.